-What is Open Access?Open Access (OA) is the free-of-charge, immediate, online availability of research output combined with the rights to use the output.
+Open Access (OA) is the free-of-charge, immediate, online availability of research output combined with the rights to use the output.
 Research output typically means journal articles, but it can also include working papers, conference papers, books, dissertations, research data and other research artifacts.
 The keys that make OA possible is the digital means to host the output on the Internet for access, and the consent of the author or copyright-holder.

-Why OA?Research is advanced through wide sharing of results; only then the investment in research can be maximized.
+Research is advanced through wide sharing of results; only then the investment in research can be maximized.
 While much research is fueled by government funding or agencies for the public good, the results are often published in articles hidden behind publishers’ paywall.
 With the effort of OA advocates, increasing number of universities and funding agencies set up policies that encourage or mandate open access of research publications.
 In Hong Kong, RGC requires PC/PI to make the final publications openly accessible immediately or no later than 12 months after publication (see paragraph 35 of Disbursement, Accounting and Monitoring Arrangements July 2015); while HKBU has an open access policy for their researchers.

-How to make something OA?If we talk about articles, on which most of the OA discussion focuses on, there are two major ways for open access:
+If we talk about articles, on which most of the OA discussion focuses on, there are two major ways for open access:

 HKUST researchers can archive their work at the HKUST Institutional Repository (IR) created and managed by the Library.
 If the work is published or to be published in a journal, depending on the terms on the copyright transfer agreement that the authors sign, the authors may have the rights to archive the pre-print version, accepted manuscript or the published version of the work in the IR.
 The self-archiving method is sometimes called “green OA”.

-- Open access journals Many publishers provide open access options for authors to make their work immediately available to all readers.
+Many publishers provide open access options for authors to make their work immediately available to all readers.
 Usually authors choosing such options are required to pay article processing charge (APC), which can vary from around USD1,000 to 5,000 per article.
 Some journals are fully open access, while some are “hybrid”, meaning that in the same journal some papers are openly accessible and some are subscription-based.
 Making a paper OA by paying APC is sometimes labelled as “gold OA”.